gsferreira/gsferreira.github.com/src/archive/2022/csharp-11-required-members-the-imperfectly-awesome-feature/index.md

 Am I excited about this feature?
 Yes, I am. 🤩 I will be using it for sure.

-Unfortunately, not as I first suspected.
+Unfortunately, not as much as I first suspected.
 Nowadays, most of my Data Transfer Objects (DTOs) are records, and in my Domain, you will find more than variables being assigned in the constructor.

 I'm curious to see if this is a stepping stone in the language and see what the community will be developing on top of it.